 When Obari has a project, many the people I’ve discussed do convene and help out, but they have to keep themselves busy so they are not always available.
 As such many of these individuals do gather together and work on other projects: as I mentioned earlier Scryed and Godannar were two projects where many from the Obari camp convened and worked together.
 Episode 30 of Magic Knight Rayearth, the finale of Chouja Reideen and the finale of Platinumhugen Ordian are also examples where many from the Obari camp convene.
 GaoGaiGar Final episode 6 is interesting as it had several lead animators and major key animators from the Yuusha series working on it; Hirotoshi Takaya, Obari himself, Masahiro Yamane, Seiichi Nakatani and the Suzuki brothers, along with animators like Ken Otsuka, Toru Yoshida and Keisuke Watabe.

-The first name to look at is probably that of Hideaki Anno, probably the only thing linking them is when Obari worked on episodes 5 and 6 of Gunbuster.
+Obari does interact with several of the names that were at Gainax in the 90s over his career.
+The first name is probably Hideaki Anno, the link being when Obari worked on episodes 5 and 6 of Gunbuster.
 Obari acknowledges and respects Anno, citing him as one the senior animators around the early days in his career.
 Certainly if we go by Muraki and Hashimoto’s words then Obari must have been influenced by Anno’s animation too.

-Then we have Shoichi Masuo, who Obari has worked with on a few projects prior to Eva; it could very well be it was Masuo who extended the invitation to come work on Eva.
-Takeshi Honda, similarly, had previous outings with Obari prior to Eva.
+Then we have Shoichi Masuo, who Obari has worked with on a few projects earlier on; it could very well be it was Masuo who extended the invitation to come work on Eva.
+Takeshi Honda, similarly, had several previous outings with Obari prior Honda working on Eva.
 We then have Satoshi Shigeta, an Obari style animator, who worked on several episodes as an AD and does a bit of KA work too.
-Yasushi Muraki and Atsuko Ishida who had worked quite closely with Obari also lent hands on Evangelion.
+Yasushi Muraki and Atsuko Ishida who had worked quite closely with Obari also lent hands on End of Evangelion.
 There’s also the case of the Yoshinari brothers, Yoh Yoshinari worked extensively on Evangelion although his older brother Koh Yoshinari didn’t.
 Koh instead worked with Obari on Fatal Fury 2 and Yoh joins them for the Fatal Fury Movie.
 The brothers also worked on 2 episodes of Voltage Fighter Gowcaiser, an Obari directed OVA that was released between the end of the Evangelion TV show and just before the release of the End of Evangelion movie.

 There are also other curious things like the fact that Kazuya Tsurumaki worked on the Fatal Fury movie, the only time he’s worked with Obari.
 Other names like Hiroaki Gohda, Takashi Hashimoto, Akira Oguro, Shinsaku Kozuma and Hisashi Hirai all who have some level of connection to Obari worked on Evangelion and/or End of Evangelion.

 There’s something I’d like to bring up again from the previous article where I said that as Obari took on more directorial roles the amount of animation he did lessened – this wasn’t really accurate.
 While it might be true with regards to one or two works, on many of the TV shows he’s directed he actually ends up doing a lot work himself, often doing episode directing, storyboarding, animation directing as well mecha design.
-For example, on Platinumhugen Ordian he does all the above as well as KA work for 7 episodes, similarly for Dancouga Nova he is credited with KA work on every single episode of the 12 episode series and for Prism Ark he worked on 6 episodes out of 12.
+For example, on Platinumhugen Ordian he does all the above as well as KA work for 7 episodes, similarly for Prism Ark he worked on 6 episodes out of 12.
 For SRW he seems to have pushed himself the hardest, doing all the roles listed prior, all on a show that lasted two cours no less.
 He even went as far as doing non-credited work on his own show.
 Following the show’s end he personally went through all 26 episodes fixing animation errors that crept in due to working on a tight TV schedule.
 Another aspect of his work ethic is: on some OVAs during the 90s such as Fatal Fury, he went as far as doing inbetween animation of other animator’s cuts.
 Obari says he enjoyed doing inbetween work as he was able to draw animation he was not used to and took it as a learning experience.

 He pushes himself very far in all aspects of anime production and whenever he directs a show (or an opening) he’s always really enthusiastic and motivated to work on it.
 The SRW anime is based on a long running video game series: Obari professes he’s a big fan and said the show was made by fans for the fans.
 Before the show aired he said he’d try to gather as many of his animator friends and colleagues to produce the best kind of show he could.
 He somewhat managed to achieve this as there are individuals that worked on the show that are people that Obari hasn’t worked with in almost 10-15 years.
 It’s that kind of vigour that makes it seem like he’s doing it because he really loves what he does, rather than simply working for a paycheck at the end of the day.